cazena/public/spark-kudu examples/scala-kudu/README.md

 ```

 ### **Step 5**: Create the schema
 Enter as many fields as needed.
 Format goes `name, type, nullable?`.
-Types are SQL types and need to be imported induvidually
+Types are SQL types and need to be imported induvidually.
+You can find a list of DataTypes [here](https://spark.apache.org/docs/2.0.0/api/java/org/apache/spark/sql/types/DataTypes.html).
+You can import these by running `import org.apache.spark.sql.types.TYPE`
 ```scala
 val kuduTableSchema = StructType(
     StructField("name", StringType, false) ::
     StructField("age", IntegerType, true) ::
     StructField("city", StringType, true) :: Nil)
 ```
+The `Nil` means that the value will be empty when nothing is provided

 ### **Step 6**: Define the primary key
 The primary key matches one of the names in the schema